-Biometrics: How do they work?
-Are they safe?
+How do biometrics work?

 A biometric system consists of three different components:

-- Sensor: This is what records your information, as well as reads it when your biometric information needs to be recognized.
+- Sensor.
+This is what records your information, as well as reads it when your biometric information needs to be recognized.

-- Computer: Whether you’re using your biometric information to access a computer or something else, there has to be a computer storing the information for comparison.
+- Computer.
+Whether you’re using your biometric information to access a computer or something else, there has to be a computer storing the information for comparison.

-- Software: The software is basically whatever connects the computer hardware to the sensor.
+- Software.
+The software is basically whatever connects the computer hardware to the sensor.

 - Strong passwords mean that it’s harder to steal your data by simply cracking your password.
 Keeping your biometric information in only a few, limited places gives hackers fewer places to breach your data.